 During this time some Adventist church leaders and health professionals assessed the exploding interest in health and hygiene and carefully gleaned principles that were of enduring nature.
-By combining the Biblical principles found in the Levitical Laws, the emphasis on self-control, with the emerging health and hygiene principles of the 19th century, the Seventh-day Adventist Church developed a unique teaching for the prevention and treatment of disease, that has stood the test of time.
+By combining the Biblical principles found in the Levitical Laws, the emphasis on self-control, with the emerging health and hygiene principles of the 19th century, the Seventh-day Adventist Church developed unique teaching for the prevention and treatment of disease, that has stood the test of time.

-Seventh-day Adventists saw the body, mind and soul as organs that responded favorably to fresh air, sanitary and hygienic principles.
+Seventh-day Adventists saw the body, mind, and soul as organs that responded favorably to fresh air, sanitary and hygienic principles.
 Further, they saw a balance between work and conditioning exercise.
-A special emphasis had been placed on self control issues such as abstaining from injurious tobacco practices, alcohol, the avoidance of patent remedies of the day in favor of natural remedies, the increased care for hygiene and sanitation, and a strong emphasis on plain and simply prepared foods, all of which came to fuller appreciation in the later 20th century.
+A special emphasis had been placed on self-control issues such as abstaining from injurious tobacco practices, alcohol, the avoidance of patent remedies of the day in favor of natural remedies, the increased care for hygiene and sanitation, and a strong emphasis on plain and simply prepared foods, all of which came to fuller appreciation in the later 20th century.

 The last quarter of the 20th century has witnessed the introduction of health principles for reducing fat and adding high fiber to the diet leading to a light or moderate use of meat and dairy products as preferable.
-This very teaching is basic to the Adventist teaching of abstaining from flesh food, the greater daily use of fruits and vegetables, and light to moderate use of dairy products, which in the nutrition world would be advocacy for a Lacto - ovo- vegetarian diet.
+This very teaching is basic to the Adventist teaching of abstaining from flesh food, the greater daily use of fruits and vegetables, and light to moderate use of dairy products, which in the nutrition world would be advocacy for a Lacto - Ovo- vegetarian diet.

-The church's 150 years of denouncing smoking is now supported in the scientific understanding of health problems associated with tobacco.
+The church's 150 years of denouncing smoking are now supported in the scientific understanding of health problems associated with tobacco.
 While alcohol is still widely consumed, its deleterious effects are well known in the scientific community.
-The identification of natural remedies and reduced patent remedies that did more harm than good, were identified by the Seventh-day Adventist health conscience practitioners many years before science support the theory.
+The identification of natural remedies and reduced patent remedies that did more harm than good were identified by the Seventh-day Adventist health conscience practitioners many years before science support the theory.
 The Seventh-day Adventist mission populations in third world countries are known for their sanitation and hygienic practices, earning the name of "the clean people".

 Today Americans sit down to breakfast on dry cereals and various meatless frozen or canned entrees developed directly from grain and soy sources, thus bypassing the need for eating flesh foods.
 These foods were first developed in Adventist healthcare institutions and food factories.

-Health conscious people of today and those entering the new millennium are demanding a greater understanding of the health and hygienic principles, many of which were either first taught by Seventh-day Adventists or gleaned from the great variety of teachings that have emerged from the past two centuries.
+Health-conscious people of today and those entering the new millennium are demanding a greater understanding of the health and hygienic principles, many of which were either first taught by Seventh-day Adventists or gleaned from the great variety of teachings that have emerged from the past two centuries.

-Even in the United States Dietary Guidelines 2005, greater use of whole grains, soybeans, and other legumes are recommended for protein, and the greatest emphasis is placed on plant based foods.
+Even in the United States Dietary Guidelines 2005, greater use of whole grains, soybeans, and other legumes are recommended for protein, and the greatest emphasis is placed on plant-based foods.
 In addition, exercise is recommended side by side with proper nutrition.
 The uniqueness of the Seventh-day Adventist health principles is they were far ahead of their times.